danirus/django-comments-xtd/README.rst

 #.
 Registered users can like/dislike comments and can suggest comments removal.
 #.
 Template tags to list/render the last N comments posted to any given list of app.model pairs.
 #.
 Emails sent through threads (can be disable to allow other solutions, like a Celery app).
 #.
-Fully functional JavaScript plugin using ReactJS, jQuery, Bootstrap, Remarkable and MD5.
+Fully functional JavaScript plugin using ReactJS, Bootstrap 5.3 and Remarkable.

 Example sites and tests work under officially Django `supported versions <https://www.djangoproject.com/download/#supported-versions>`_:

-* Django 4.1, 4.0, 3.2
+* Django 4.2, 4.1, 4.0, 3.2
 * Python 3.10, 3.9, 3.8

 Additional Dependencies: